Sorbonne University Abu Dhabi

-Sorbonne University Abu Dhabi (SUAD), established in 2006, is a higher education institution located in Abu Dhabi, United Arab Emirates.
+Sorbonne University Abu Dhabi (SUAD), established in 2006, is a public higher education institution located in Abu Dhabi, United Arab Emirates.
 The university was founded under the patronage of His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the United Arab Emirates and Ruler of Abu Dhabi, through a partnership between Sorbonne Université in Paris and the Government of Abu Dhabi, under the administrative oversight of the Abu Dhabi Department of Education and Knowledge (ADEK).
 Its academic programmes are provided by Sorbonne Université and Université Paris Cité.